Jozwiaczek/smart-table-football/packages/api/README.md

 ---

-## How To Deploy And Manage MongoDB With Docker
+## How to deploy and manage MongoDB with Docker

-### Download MongoDB Image for Docker
+### Download MongoDB image for Docker

 Proceed to download the latest official Docker image for the MongoDB database: